In the 5 states without lotteries, a case of Powerball envy

 “I’m pretty sure the people of Florida, Tennessee, Mississippi and Georgia appreciate all of our contributions to their roads, bridges, education system and many other things they spend that money on,” said Democratic legislator Chris England, from Tuscaloosa, Alabama.

-Several times weekly, England hears from constituents asking when Alabama will approve a lottery: “Especially when people look on TV and see it’s $1.5 billion dollars.”
+Several times weekly, England hears from constituents asking when Alabama will approve a lottery: “Especially when people look on TV and see it’s (more than) $1.5 billion dollars.”

 In 1999, Alabama voted down a lottery referendum under a mix of opposition from churches and out-of-state gambling interests.
 Lottery proposals have since stagnated in its legislature, the issue now intertwined with debate over electronic gambling.